Tuesday, June 25, 2013

 Here is a close up shot of that small Sycamore from the above photo.
 While I thought the whole thing was kool, I also knew I couldn't keep the plant where it was and I didn't want anymore California Sycamore in that yard.
 But I knew my sister in Lakeside had a large piece of land off of Moreno on San Vicente Road.
 In fact, her property line runs right at the old creek bottom which was dammed upstream almost a century ago.
 San Vicente Reservoir.
 So I took a five gallon orange Home Depot plastic pail and hauled it over from El Cajon to her property while she was evidently at the Colorado River.
 Interestingly many Sycamores have volunteered on my mum's property since this time.

 This particular Friday I chose to plant it I also went up to visit my brother's place in Ranchita.
 That exact day the high temperature was 99 degrees Fahrenheit (37.2 Celsius).
-I know, you're not supposed to transplant during outrageous unfavourable conditions.
+Days later it reached 104 F. I know, you're not supposed to transplant during outrageous unfavourable conditions.
 You'll fail.
 Yes in the past I did regularly, but that was when I did things conventionally.
 You know, Science-Based & Peer Reviewed habitat restoration techniques approved by various government agencies under the guiding hand of the USDA ?

 Okay, so planting was on Friday in that intense heat and when I came back through Lakeside on my way back home, I stopped by on Tuesday to check on the health of the plant.
 Actually, I was pleasantly surprised to find only two top leases burned or dried out.
 The leaves under those were still healthy and green and the hard stem was in great shape.
 I knew that the plant would revive in no time at all.
 After all, it's a riparian plant and with enough water, anything is possible.

-This shot was taken a week after the above photo and clearly the little tree is in full recovery mode with new bud growth and leaf production.
+This shot was taken a week after the above photo and clearly the little tree is in full recovery mode with the tiny new bud growth and leaf production.
 At this point deep watering is still once a week which replicates a heavy rainfall pattern cycle for Riparian establishment.
-This technique actually works well with most differing ecosystem groups in the wild as well.
+This technique actually works well with most other differing ecosystem plant groups in the wild as well.

-This shot here was taken the day before I left on June 3rd.
-The two top leaves are almost completely shed now and though the other older leaves were also set back a bit, but look at that brand new healthy and rich bud growth.
+This shot above here was taken the day before I left on June 3rd.
+The two top leaves are almost completely shed now and though the other older leaves were also set back a bit, but look at that brand new healthy and rich green bud growth.
 So apparently all was well after all.
 I couldn't have hoped for more, but now I was leaving and a key was to keep deep watering this tree at least once a week for the first year or two and then tapering off allowing the tree to grow up and mature on it's own.
-In fact, this technique for me anyway was the inspiration from my experiences which Bajada or Alluvial Fan observations during those late 1970s to middle 1980s heavy rainfall flooding years which proved how floodplains establish large tracts of riparian forests in cycles.
+In fact, this technique for me anyway was the inspiration from my experiences which Bajada or Alluvial Fan observations during those late 1970s to middle 1980s heavy rainfall flooding event years which proved how floodplains establish large tracts of riparian forests in cycles which later remain on later dry floodplains.

-So now, here is the photo of the same little tree which volunteered over at my Mum's place, transplanted on an extreme heat wave weekend, which goes against all known Landscaping rules and it's more than flourishing.
-Again, I never even seriously expected this much.
-It really made my day when my sister posted this pic.
+So now, here is the abbove photo of the same little tree which volunteered over at my Mum's place, transplanted on an extreme heat wave 104 F weekend, which goes against all known conventional Landscaping rules and it's more than flourishing.
+Again, I never even seriously expected this much success.
+The seedling had to be removed anyway and there was nothing to lose in trying to transplant.
+It really made my day when my sister posted this picture three weeks after I left.
 One of my other biggest fears were all the gophers on this river bottom soil.
-This soil is so soft and delicate.
+This soil is so soft and delicate and deep.
 It's a very soft fine sandy-loam.
 Water would percolate in that planting hole all day long if you allowed it to.
 It's just that porous.
 Sparklets Water Company is just the next property over across her street.
 They've been pumping water from this area for decades now, so there is definitely a wealth of water under here.
 Knowing that bit of info helps.
 That tree like many of the native large Cottonwoods on here property and others along that Creek, will no doubt reach the water table and then as far as height, the sky is the limit as to what this tree is capable of.

 Pinterest Image